flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 ![Apple's Macintosh (1984) and Lisa (1983).
 While at very different price points, both relied on the Motorola 68000 to display their innovative user interface.](macintosh.webp)

 Released in 1979, the 68k arrived in time to power the next decade of microcomputers.
-While initially struggling after loosing IBM's contract to Intel, it didn't take long until other companies and start-ups adopted this chip to power their new inventions.
+While initially struggling after losing IBM's contract to Intel, it didn't take long until other companies and start-ups adopted this chip to power their new inventions.
 Some implemented incremental improvements over their predecessors, while others achieved unthinkable capabilities, to name a few:

 - A **Graphical User Interface** (GUI).
 New 68k-based products from Amiga, Apple, Atari and Sinclair debuted a novel form of user interaction.
 This time, founded on iconography, shapes and colours - and controlled with a 'Mouse'.
 - **Workstation applications**: These cost-effective machines were now capable of processing huge workloads, with some degree of specialisation.
 This led to the rise of networking infrastructure, graphics design and research equipment - among others.
   - This also coincided with the arrival of UNIX-based operating systems to the masses, leading to an uneasy proliferation of 'standards' and subsequent lawsuits.

 It's worth pointing out that much of this functionality wasn't new - it had simply been reserved for the costly minicomputers or prohibitive mainframes.
-The milestone lies in the fact all of this could now be accessed from the typical office or household.
+The milestone lies in the fact that all of this could now be accessed from the typical office or household.

 ![The Motorola 68000 chip on the Mega Drive, this one is second-sourced from Hitachi.](m68000.jpg)

 By the end of the 80s, however, interest in the 68000 [faded in favour of a new wave of RISC CPUs](playstation#tab-1-1-a-bit-of-history).
-Yet, prices had come down enough for companies like Sega to take an interest in bringing in it to the console market.
+Yet, prices had come down enough for companies like Sega to take an interest in bringing it to the console market.

 #### Features